Uniswap/docs/README.md

 A good example is the [V3 SDK Guides](./docs/sdk/v3/guides/01-quick-start.md).

 ### Technical References
 This should contain the technical reference for the exported interfaces.
-A good example is the [V3 Smart Contracts](./docs/contracts/v3/reference/overview.md).
+A good example is the [V3 SDK](./docs/sdk/v3/reference/overview).
+These files can be created using the [guides below](#how-to-create-a-technical-reference).

 # Contributing to Uniswap Docs